-This is an informed consent document that has been prepared to help inform you about gynecomastia (male breast reduction) surgery, its risks, as well as alternative treatment(s).
+This is an informed consent document that has been prepared to help inform you about liposuction surgery, its risks, and alternative treatment(s).

 It is important that you read this information carefully and completely.
 Please initial each page, indicating that you have read the page, and sign the consent for surgery as proposed by your plastic surgeon and agreed upon by you.